lukeyigechen/lukeyigechen.github.io/_pages/research.md

 ## Talks

+* **Yige Chen**.
+Are Language Models Sensitive to Chinese Classifier Semantics in Code-Switching?
+Evidence from *ge* with Native and Code-Switched Nouns.
+Presented at the 32nd Annual Conference of the International Association of Chinese Linguistics (IACL-32).
+Guangdong University of Foreign Studies, Guangzhou, China.
+2026.
 * Yue Chen, Ziyin Mai, and **Yige Chen**.
 Employing Machine Learning and Language Models to Differentiate Language Patterns in Mandarin-Speaking Preschoolers with Autism Spectrum Disorder.
 Poster presented at the Seventh Installment of California Meeting on Psycholinguistics (CAMP\[7\]).
 University of California San Diego, San Diego, CA, United States.
 2024.
 * **Yige Chen**.
 Understanding the Semantic Representation of Korean Mixed Script in Language Models.
 Presented at the 30th Annual Conference of the International Association of Chinese Linguistics (IACL-30).
 Yonsei University, Seoul, South Korea.
 2024.
 * **Yige Chen**.
 Developing Resources and Tools for Enhanced Korean Language Processing.
 Delivered at the Multimodal Language Processing Lab, Seoul National University of Science and Technology, Seoul, South Korea.
 2024.